facebookincubator/velox/velox/docs/functions/spark/aggregate.rst

     Returns an array consisting of all unique values from the input ``x`` elements.
     Null values are excluded, and returns an empty array when all inputs are null.
-    Nested nulls are compared as values.
-    Map type input is not supported as it's not comparable type in Spark.

     Example::